All West End & London Theatre Venues

 Drury Lane, Theatre Royal

-The Theatre Royal, commonly known as Drury Lane, is one of the oldest theatre sites in London dating back to 1663, still in use today.
+The Theatre Royal, commonly known as Drury Lane, is one of the oldest theatre sites in London dating back to 1663, and still in use today.

 Opening Date: 10 October 1812